The White Cloud Mountains are discussed on Pages 218-231 of the book.

-The White Cloud Mountains, located southeast of Stanley and lie totally within the boundaries of the Sawtooth National Recreation Area (SNRA).
-The range is oval-shaped and about 22 miles long and 20 miles wide.
+The White Cloud Mountains are located southeast of Stanley in an oval-shaped range that is about 22 miles long and 20 miles wide.
+The range lies within the boundaries of the Sawtooth National Recreation Area (SNRA).

-The White Cloud Peaks offer many fine challenges, good access and as a result are somewhat crowded in the middle of the summer.
-Castle Peak is the highest summit but dozens of other peaks are worthy of your consideration.
+The White Cloud Peaks offer many fine challenges, good access and, as a result, are somewhat crowded in the mid-Summer.
+Castle Peak is the highest summit, but dozens of other peaks are worthy of consideration.
 From Potaman Peak in the northeast corner of the range to D.O.
-Lee Peak in the central part of the range to Peak 10405 in the south and every ridge in between you will find excellent climbing.
-Peak 11272 is on my favorite climb list and it is one of the best climbs in the state.
+Lee Peak in the central part of the range to Peak 10405 in the south and every ridge in between, you will find excellent climbing.
+Peak 11272 is on my favorite climb list and is one of the best climbs in the State of Idaho.

 Use the following link to generate a list of all White Cloud Mountains peaks covered on this website: White Cloud Mountains Peaks